onep1xel/TheAccessAgency/content/work/_index.md

   vimeo: #613481548
   superheading: Parks Victoria
   heading: All Abilities Video Series
-  text: Twelve Apostles, Wilsons Prom, The Grampians and more – Ten iconic Victorian Parks visited and showcased through the eyes of a visitors with reduced mobility.
+  text: The Twelve Apostles, Wilsons Prom, The Grampians and more – Ten iconic Victorian Parks visited and showcased through the eyes of someone with reduced mobility.
   link:
     style: mint # whale mint sand
     text: See the project